enthought/codetools/docs/source/tut_adapted.rst

             if isinstance(value, ndarray) and len(value.shape) == 1:
                 return key, ifft(value)

-The :mod:`enthought.contexts` package contains a number of adapters to perform operations like masking, unit conversion, and name translation.
+The :mod:`codetools.contexts` package contains a number of adapters to perform operations like masking, unit conversion, and name translation.